Tom Udall: Caucuses

 He was the Co-Vice Chair of the House Native American Caucus and Co-Chair of the International Conservation Caucus.

 U.S. Senate

 Elections

 In November 2007, Udall announced his run for the Senate seat held by retiring six-term incumbent Republican Pete Domenici.
 Potential Democratic rival Albuquerque Mayor Martin Chavez dropped out, handing Udall the nomination.
 New Mexico's other two members of the House, 1st and 2nd district's Heather Wilson and Steve Pearce, ran in the Republican primary.
-Pearce won the Republican nomination, and lost to Udall, who won 61 percent of the vote.
+Pearce won the Republican nomination, and lost to Udall, by 186,606 votes.

 While Udall ran for Senate in New Mexico, his younger first cousin, Congressman Mark Udall, ran for the Senate in Colorado.
 Their double second cousin, incumbent Gordon Smith of Oregon, also ran for reelection.
 Both Udalls won but Smith lost.